Maximilian-Seitz/ExDemonKing/chapters/Chapter_2.md

 Screeching followed.
 The arm I had thought to be pierced flailed wildly, knocking my pitchfork to the side.
-While I tried to recover it's position, the goblin leapt through the door, in my direction.
+While I tried to recover its position, the goblin leapt through the door, in my direction.
 It fell, unable to locate me.
 I took this chance, stabbing through the goblin, into the ground.